lmharlem/pandas-challenge/README.md

 ![](Images/Fantasy.png)

 ## This Pandas challenge analyzes data for the fantasy game Heroes of Pymoli.
-Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 This analysis will generate a report that breaks down the game's purchasing data into meaningful insights.

 ## The final report will include each of the following: